 The General Examination

-- 4 members of the LSU Graduate Faculty (2 members of the doctoral committee must be from the Department of Communication Disorders)
+- 2 additional members of the LSU Graduate Faculty for a total of 3 plus the Dean's Representative.
+(One of the additional members of the doctoral committee must be from the Department of Communication Disorders)

 - 1 committee member must be represented by the minor department if a minor is elected.

 - Some faculty members may decline to serve unless they have taught the student in question.

 - The deans representative will be assigned by the graduate school

 In addition, once the Request for the Doctoral General Exam form is received: